School Business Administrator / Board Secretary

 Ms. Lowell graduated from Rutgers University Cum Laude in 1997 with a BS in Accounting and Monmouth University Cum Laude in 2004 with an MBA .
 Ms. Lowell worked for a regional accounting firm from January 1998 until March of 2002, passing the CPA exam in 1998.
 She earned the SFO designation (Certified Administrator of School Finance and Operations) in 2014 from the Association of School Business Officials International.
 Ms. Lowell was first employed in school business as the accountant/controller for the Freehold Regional High School District.
 In 2008, she went to the Asbury Park School District as the School Business Administrator then moved to the Keansburg School District in 2011, where she was involved with the construction of the new Joseph C. Caruso Elementary School which opened September 2016.
 Ms. Lowell has been the School Business Administrator at Shore Regional since September of 2016.

-Ms. Lowell has served on various county and state committees and has presented at the NJASBO annual conference and most recently two workshops on Environmentally Preferable Purchasing.
-Ms. Lowell currently serves as the Secretary and Webmaster for the Monmouth County Association of School Business Officials.
-She has taught the school finance course for NJASBO since 2015, which is a required course for individuals to earn their School Business Administrator certificate from the State of New Jersey.
+Ms. Lowell has served on various county and state committees and has presented at the NJASBO annual conference -- most recently on Environmentally Preferable Purchasing.
+Ms. Lowell currently serves as the Vice President and Webmaster for the Monmouth County Association of School Business Officials.
+She taught the school finance course for NJASBO 2015-2016, which is a required course for individuals to earn their School Business Administrator certificate from the State of New Jersey.
 Ms. Lowell is also a Trustee of the Asbury Park Toy Drive, a non-profit serving the children of Asbury Park.

 DUTIES AND RESPONSIBILITIES